Guidance Counselor

 Step Five: Complete NCC/NCDA Certification Requirements (Six Months)

 Some states require guidance counselors to get certified through the National Career Development Association (NCDA).
-They may also require them to successfully pass the National Counselor Examination (NCE) administered by the National Board of Certified Counselors (NBCC) and apply for National Counselor Certification (NCC).
+They may also be required to successfully pass the National Counselor Examination (NCE) administered by the National Board of Certified Counselors (NBCC) and apply for National Counselor Certification (NCC).

-The NCDA offers a credential as a Certified Career Counselor (CCC) for guidance counselors interested in (or required to) pursue a credential.
+The NCDA offers a Certified Career Counselor (CCC) credential for guidance counselors interested in (or required to) pursue a credential.
 To receive this credential, guidance counselors must have graduated from a CACREP-accredited program and pass a competency assessment.
 The NCDA provides a study guide that covers exam material.
 The application to apply for certification is $175.
-Applicants must also provide two references, a resume, and submit written essay responses to four case studies.
+Applicants must also provide two references, a resume, and written essay responses to four case studies.

 They must also meet experience requirements by demonstrating the following: